 - Not Using try-catch: Always use

-for code that might throw errors, especially when dealing with external inputs or APIs. - Ignoring Errors: Do not ignore errors in the
+try-catchfor code that might throw errors, especially when dealing with external inputs or APIs. - Ignoring Errors: Do not ignore errors in the

-block.
+catchblock.
 Log them or handle them appropriately. - Overusing try-catch: Do not overuse

-for code that does not require it, as it can make the code harder to read and maintain.
+try-catchfor code that does not require it, as it can make the code harder to read and maintain.

 Conclusion

-statement.
+In this section, we learned about error handling in JavaScript using the try-catch statement.
 We covered the syntax, practical examples, and exercises to reinforce the concepts.
 Proper error handling is essential for writing robust and reliable code.
 In the next module, we will explore functions in JavaScript, starting with defining and calling functions.

 JavaScript: From Beginner to Advanced